Ground-mounted solar panels

 You want a space that’s ideal for you.

-- Shade from nearby trees is not required
+- Shade from nearby trees not needed

 Different Ground Mounted Solar Panel Racking Systems

-Single Axis Tracking{ -||} Tracking systems use motors to move panels during the day so they’re exactly at an angle to the sun.
-Single-axis trackers follow the sun’s course from East to West.
+Single Axis Tracking{ -||} Tracking systems employ motors to move panels during the day, ensuring that they’re at the right position to face the sun.
+Single-axis trackers follow the path of the sun from East to West.

 Ground-Mounted Solar: Drawbacks